Spanish invasion of Portugal (1762): Invasion in literature

-Curiously, the Franco-Spanish invasion of Portugal is almost a forgotten episode in Portuguese History text books.
+The Franco-Spanish invasion of Portugal is almost a forgotten episode in Portuguese History text books.
 And for Portuguese literature, it is like a blind spot (with a few exceptions: Hélia Correia's "Lillias Fraser" and Mário de Carvalho's "A paixão do conde de Fróis").

 However, in English literature, there is at least a book on the subject: Absolute honour, whose hero is an Englishman (Jack Absolute) that lives adventures during the Bourbon invasion of Portugal in 1762.

 Naturally, and for understandable reasons, this campaign is also almost absent from Spanish literature.
 There is, nevertheless, a high qualified exception -the great Novelist and Dramaturge Benito Pérez Galdós, who wrote a tale about the battle of Bailén, where a personage, D. Santiago Fernández, describes sarcastically his participation in the campaign of 1762, fiercely defending his master, the marquis of Sarria:

 "...
 There was no other Sarria born after Alexander the Macedonian (...).
 That was a great campaign, yes sir; we entered Portugal, and although we had to withdraw shortly after, because the English appeared before us (...).
 The Marquis of Sarria was a supporter of the Prussian tactic, which is to be quiet and wait for the enemy to advance wildly, thus rapidly being tired and defeated.
 In the first battle fought with the Portuguese villagers, everyone began to run when they saw us, and the general ordered the cavalry to take possession of a herd of sheep, which was achieved without bloodshed."